surfacesyntacticud/website/content/guidelines/u/relations/subj.md

 5	maison	maison	NOUN	_	_	3	comp:obj	_	Gloss=house
 {{< /conll >}}

-The sub-relation `subj@pass` is used to indicate a passive construction.
-You can find more information about the expletive constructions on this [page](../../deep_features/pass)
+Meanwhile, the sub-relation `subj@pass` is used to indicate a passive construction.
+This sub-relation can be used for both standard passive constructions, and for mediopassive constructions.
+You can find more information about expletive constructions on this [page](../../deep_features/pass).

+### Passive constructions

 > English